 In Belgium you can choose from state schools, subsidized or free private schools, bilingual schools, method schools and private and international schools.
 Finding a school in Belgium to suit your needs won’t be the issue; instead, the biggest question will be how to choose the right school for your child’s education.

-In this guide, St. John’s International School covers the key topics in choosing the best school for your child.
+In this guide, we cover the key topics in choosing the best school for your child.

 Choosing a school in Belgium